attilakoksal/ChessProject/README.md

 What are the features that the project provides?

 Playing chess with engaging experience will be the first utmost feature required.
 Players can enjoy the 2D UI chess game.
-An accurate chess board representation is also important,  we need to make sure to  have features to save in-game progress if the user wants to continue later.
-Artificial intelligence (AI) to play against a computer using AI and Machine learning libraries.
+An accurate chess board representation is also important.
 Accurate movement of chess pieces as according to physical game rules.
 Along with that, user interface of input/output is definitely required.